asrtools/asrdata/README.md

 # ASRdata

-This library presents a series of datasets used on the ASR packages.
+This library presents a series of datasets used in the ASR packages.
 The datasets have been collected from publications and present meaningful structures to test phenotypic and genomic analysis.